Lima Travel Guide (2025): Where to Stay, Eat + Efficient Itineraries

 • For first time travelers or anyone visiting for a week or less, I’d recommend basing yourself in Miraflores.
 It’s central, safe, walkable, and packed with restaurants, cafés, markets, and access to the malecón.

 • If you have more than a week, or simply want a deeper feel for the city, consider splitting your stay between Miraflores and another district depending on your goals and tastes.
 Both Barranco and San Isidro are great alternatives: they’re safe, central, and offer completely different atmospheres.
 During my 2.5-week stay, I spent the first half in San Isidro and the second half in Miraflores, which gave me the chance to explore more local neighborhoods (like nearby Lince) and enjoy quieter residential streets.
+I would not recommend staying in the Historic Center due to higher crime rates at night and its distance from the other districts.

 Weekend art fair at Parque Kennedy, the central park and gathering spot in Miraflores.

-Once you know where you’ll base yourself, use the itineraries below as plug-and-play full-day plans.
+Use the itineraries below as plug-and-play full-day plans.
 These are routes that I personally designed and followed, and that I’d recommend for a first visit to Lima.
 They’re efficient, walkable days that give you a highlight of the food, cultural sites, and the unique vibe of the districts.
 If you’ve already been to Lima, they’re still great foundations you can adapt to your interests.

 • My Miraflores itinerary: A walking tour to eat ceviche, play with cats at Parque Kennedy, drink Peruvian coffee, explore artisan markets, and take in the cliffside park.